18F/uswds-jekyll/pages/guide/software.md

 ## The command-line software I need is not on the list!

-No problem. you have two options: you can install the software yourself or you can request the software be installed for you.
+No problem.
+You have two options: 1) you can install the software yourself or 2) you can request the software be installed for you.

 ### Option 1: Install the software yourself